magicleap/developer-portal-docs/docs/guides/unity/camera/ml-camera-overview.md

 import DocCardList from '@theme/DocCardList';
 import {useCurrentSidebarCategory} from '@docusaurus/theme-common';

-## Camera Streams
+## Logical Cameras

-Magic Leap 2 allows developers to access two streams from the same physical camera.
+Magic Leap 2 allows developers to access two Logical Cameras from the same physical camera.
 The camera streams are accessed as devices in the Unity API and have the following identifiers:

 - `MLCamera.Identifier.Main` - provides access to compressed video and still images.
 This device allows you to capture virtual, real-world, mixed reality content and is the performed choice if you are not performing computer vision tasks on the output or if it is being used for streaming, broadcasting, or images.